Akizuki Tanezane: Biography

 On April 16, 1582, during the Battle of Iwato against the combined forces of 2,000 from the Akizuki, Harada, and Munakata clans, Dōsetsu led a 500-strong ambush force and surrounded his 1,000-strong main force.
 300 of Muneshige's troops launched a surprise attack from the side with guns, while the remaining 200 soldiers were led by Komono Masutoki, who set up a false flag to make it look like reinforcements from the Otomo clan were coming, and finally managed to lift the siege.
 Muneshige then led 1,000 cavalry including Komono Masutoki, Korenobu Yufu, and Shigeyuki Ono, eliminating 300 of the Harada general's troops, Kasa Okinaga, who had built a fort at Iwatosho Kubeno, killing 150 of them, and pursuing them west to Sawara County, where he burned down Harada Chikahide's Sawara Castle.
-On November 6, Dōsetsu marched to Kama and Honami along with Muneshige and, and Shigetane.
+On November 6, Dōsetsu marched to Kama and Honami along with Muneshige and Shigetane.
 While on their way to the rescue of Kutami Akiyasu, the Tachibana and Takahashi forces received information that Akiyasu had safely retreated after fighting Akizuki Tanezane and Monjūjo Munekage (the great-uncle of Munekage) in the Battle of Haratsuru, so they retreated.
-However, Tanezane forces turns out still pursuing them.
+However, Tanezane's forces turned out to still be pursuing them.
 Both fierce battles resulted in over 1,000 casualties, including over 300 casualties from Tachibana and Takahashi, and 760 for the Akizuki clan.
 (Note: ^ The Tachibana side referred to this battle as the Battle of Junnohara (also called the Third Battle of Kama and Honami, the Battle of Junnohara, or the Second Battle of Yagiyama-Ishizaka (a battle that took place at the Dainichi-ji entrance on the Yagiyama Ishizaka road in Honami County, a different battle from the Second Battle of Dazaifu Kanzeonji and the Second Battle of Dazaifu Ishizaka in Ishizaka, Dazaifu City on July 27 of the same year)), while the Akizuki side referred to it as the Battle of Yagiyama.)

 In 1585, Tanezane supported the Shimazu in an offensive against the Ōtomo at the Siege of Iwaya Castle.
 Later, Tanezane participated in anti-Ōtomo alliance invasion led by Ryūzōji Ieharu.
 With a total army of 30,000, the alliance attacked Kurume.
 The Ōtomo forces led by Tachibana Dōsetsu and Takahashi Shigetane manage to score a series of victories over the numerically superior allied focers with a combination of brilliant maneuvers and tactics in three separate battles: in the end, the alliance siege against the town failed.

-In 1586, he and Shimazu Yoshihisa marched to attack Otomo's Tachibana castle.
+In 1586, he and Shimazu Yoshihisa marched to attack Ōtomo's Tachibana castle.

 In 1587, he fought with Shimazu against Toyotomi Hideyoshi in Kyūshū, an island of Japan.

 In 1596, Tanezane was succeeded by his son Tanenaga.
 After the Battle of Sekigahara, Tanenaga was transferred to Takanabe han (in Hyuga, 20,000 koku).